Sunday, April 11

 - Boston Water and Sewer Commission: 617-989-7000

-When the Mayor declares a winter weather emergency, we make BCYF Community Centers available as warming centers.
+When the Mayor declares a winter weather emergency, BCYF Community Centers may be made available as warming centers.
 How many centers we open up depends on the need.

 Because the BCYF Warming Center list changes, please call 311 for updates on which centers are open during emergencies.